diambra/docs/content/competitionPlatform/howToSubmitAnAgent/submitYourOwnAgent/_index.en.md

 {{% /notice %}}

 {{% notice warning %}}
-**Do not add your tokens directly in the submission YAML file, they will be publicly visible.**
+<span style="color:#333333; font-weight:bolder;">Do not add your tokens directly in the submission YAML file, they will be publicly visible.</span>
 {{% /notice %}}

 #### Example 1: Using a Manifest File (Suggested)